 About the Speaker

-This is the first workshop of the 2022-2023 academic year in our ongoing series: History and Legacy of Black Entrepreneurship in the United States.
+This is the first lecture of the 2022-2023 academic year in our ongoing series History and Legacy of Black Entrepreneurship in the United States.

 Registrants will receive the link to the event content in an order confirmation email from Eventbrite, and in a reminder email before the event starts.